jgrugru/encrypto-env/README.md

   -l, --list-variables  List the variable names stored in the .env file
 ```

+## Default paths

+By default the encryptoenv will use these default paths:
+ * creates *env* dir in the current working directory
+ * creates *my_key.pem*, the RSA key, in the env directory
+ * creates *.env*, the file holding the variables, in the env dir

+ * cwd/
+   * env/
+     * my_key.pem
+     * .env

 ## Using Arguments from a txt file

-If your _pem file_ and _.env_ file are not in the default locations, you may find yourself typing out the filepaths for each command.
+If your _pem_ and _.env_ file are not in the default locations, you may find yourself typing out the filepaths for each command.
 To avoid this, your parameters can be stored in a txt file.

 You can create a txt file that looks something like this: